panamixo/testing/Testing.md

 5. Verify that in the play screen, the back key allows to go back to the start-up screen or not.

-6.To validate whether all the required mandatory fields are working as required.
+6. To validate whether all the required mandatory fields are working as required.

-7.To validate that the closing of the application is performed from different states and verify if it re-opens in the same state.
+7. To validate that the closing of the application is performed from different states and verify if it re-opens in the same state.

-8.Validation of the effective application recovery situation post unexpected interruption/crash scenarios.
+8. Validation of the effective application recovery situation post unexpected interruption/crash scenarios.

 9. Methods which deal with exiting the application.